marcglasberg/image_pixels/README.md

 ## Using a builder

-The `ImagePixels` constructor lets you define an image through an `imageProvider`, and then use a `builder` to build a child widget that depends on the image dimension and the color of its pixels.
+The `ImagePixels` constructor lets you define an image through an `imageProvider`, and then use a `builder` to build a child widget that depends on the image dimensions and the color of its pixels.

-The default constructor lets you provide the `imageProvider`, the `builder`, as well as a `defaultColor` to be used when reading pixels outside the image (or while the image is downloading).
+The default constructor lets you provide the `imageProvider`, the `builder`, as well as a `defaultColor` to be used when reading pixels outside the image bounds or while the image is still downloading.

-For example, this will print the size of the image:
+For example, this will display the size of the image as a `Text` widget:

 ```
 ImagePixels(